KYC Redesign

 • The header for the residential address was rephrased to clarify why verification is necessary, as some users were confused about why they needed to confirm the information we already had.

-• The top navigation header was changed from "Update Profile" to "Attention Required" because users felt the latter conveyed a greater sense of urgency and prompted immediate action.
+• The top navigation header was changed from "Update Profile" to "Attention Required" because users felt a greater sense of urgency and prompted immediate action.

 • "Close" was changed to "Skip" because testers indicated they were searching for a skip button when asked where they would go if they couldn't complete the questionnaire.